 Today, a watch can be so much more than just a device to tell the time.
-It can be your alarm, your phone, your weather forecaster and if you’re into sport, your trainer.
+It can be your alarm, your phone, your weather forecaster, and if you’re into sport, your trainer.
 In fact, for those who enjoy running and fitness, a GPS watch is the ultimate accessory.
-From tracking how far you’ve travelled to how fast you moved, these technical timepieces can help you analyse your efforts to improve your results.
+From tracking how far you’ve traveled to how fast you moved, these technical timepieces can help you analyze your efforts to improve your results.
 Of course, not all watches are created equal, and to be the best, you have to have the best.
 So, to help you hit your goals, we’ve rounded up the best GPS running and fitness watches for 2018.

 1. Garmin Forerunner 235

 The Garmin Forerunner 235 has many different features, all interconnected in a sporty little model.
 It tracks distance, pace, time, and heart rate among other things.
 Activity tracking is also another helpful feature as is the daily steps counter feature, and distance, calories, and sleep trackers.
 Garmin has stressed the minimalist appeal of this model, stating that using this watch’s functions are simple, and it possesses charts, graphs, and maps that are easy to understand.
 Wireless connectivity links from the according to the app also allow you to find current weather conditions and forecasts.

 2. Polar V800

 If you are after more of a modern, sleeker design, opt for the Polar V800 which offers just that.
 This advanced multisports GPS watch is useful for gentlemen who play a range of sports, given it works well for different types of training.
 This model is also easy to use, with few buttons needed to operate the device.
 Also, another great fact is that this GPS running watch is skinnier than its rivals, making it a more streamlined option.